openslice/io.openslice.main/doc/architecture/architecture.md

 # Architecture

-Openslice offers the following main functionalities
+Openslice offers the following main functionalities:

 * Service Catalog Management: A CSP will have the ability to manage the Service Catalog Items, their attributes , organize in categories and decide what to make available to Customers
 * Services Specifications: A CSP will be able to manage Service Specifications
 * Service Catalog Exposure: A CSP will be able to expose catalog to customers and related parties